-- Children will experience trips to the local area including the beach, shop, library and walks. - Role plays will reflect the local area and pupil experiences e.g. homes, shops, castles, beach, cafes etc. - Children will sing songs and listen to stories from and about Wales. - Children will experience festivals unique to Wales including St David's day. - Children will have the opportunity to cook and taste traditional food from Wales and the world. - Visitors from the local community will be encouraged e.g. librarian, community police officer and parents, including parents from diverse cultures and races to highlight the ethnic diversity within our school and - Children will learn about where Wales is as part of the World and about Welsh artists, scientists and influential people.
-They will learn about the specific history of Wales, including Black History, through all Ant Fs - Links will be fostered with other countries and schools so that children begin to see themselves as Global citizens. - Community afternoons will celebrate and encourage interest in the Welsh culture.
-E.g. Caffi Cynefin
+- Children will experience trips to the local area including the beach, shop, library and walks. - Role plays will reflect the local area e.g. castles, beach, cafes etc. - Children will sing songs and listen to stories from and about Wales. - Children will experience festivals unique to Wales including St David's day. - Children will have the opportunity to cook and taste traditional food from Wales and the world. - Visitors from the local community will be encouraged e.g. librarian, community police officer and parents, including parents from other cultures and races to highlight the ethnic diversity within our school and Wales. - Children will learn about where Wales is as part of the World and about Welsh artists, scientists and influential people.
+They will learn about the specific history of Wales, including Black History, through all AoLEs. - Links will be fostered with other countries and schools so that children begin to see themselves as Global citizens.